dell-datascience/Data_Analytics/Prosper_Bank_Loan_Data_Exploration/Part_I_exploration.md

              linestyles = "",dodge=True)
 plt.legend(loc = 6, bbox_to_anchor = (1.0, 0.5)) # legend to right of figure
 plt.xticks(rotation = 90);
 ```

 ![png](Part_I_exploration_files/Part_I_exploration_86_0.png)

-Looking at the income and their employment status of borrowers in the current, defaulted, cancelled and finalpayment process, it is evident that borrowers who are currently paying off debth and those making their final payments have higher incomce across several emplyment fields than those who have had their loans cancelled or defaulted.
+Looking at the income and employment status of borrowers in the current, defaulted, canceled, and final payment process, it is evident that borrowers who are currently paying off debt and those making their final payments have higher incomes across several employment fields than those who have had their loans canceled or defaulted.
 Borrowers who are not employed have the lowest income with those  both defaulters and those currently paying loans having about the same income.

 > - 3.
-Across all the employment status of borrowers, do those who default on loans have a higher dept to income ration than those currently paying their loans or those making their final payment?
+Across all the employment statuses of borrowers, do those who default on loans have a higher debt to income ratio than those currently paying their loans or those making their final payment?

 ```python
 plt.figure(figsize=(12,9))